BSCAI Policy Priorities

-- Grassroots Portal – BSCAI has officially launched the BSCAI Action Center.
-This is a easy to use system for BSCAI members to take action on issues that matter.
+- Grassroots Portal: BSCAI has officially launched the BSCAI Action Center.
+This is an easy to use system for BSCAI members to take action on issues that matter.

 - Letter: Send a hand-written or typed letter to their DC or district office.
 Due to security screening, letters generally arrive at the office a few weeks after they are mailed.

 - Phone Call: Call their DC or district office and ask to leave a comment.
 Staff will record your comments and pass them on to the Member.
 If you do not know your Member’s DC office phone number, you can call the Capitol switchboard at 202-224-3121.